Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "You don't want to leave until you hear about the bomb, do you."
 It was a statement not a question.
 Prue slowly turned around and walked back into the room.

 "Of course you don't.
-You're a do_gooder, just like your mother."
+You're a do-gooder, just like your mother."

 "What bomb?" she asked.